Apply to join an interdisciplinary cohort of scholars building careers in the dynamic field of housing.

 - Lunch & learn sessions every other month (3 total; 90 minutes each)

-- Professional development sessions every other month (3 total; 90 minutes each)
+- Professional development sessions (3 total; 90 minutes each)

-- An independent internship or research project in the housing field, including producing end-of-work synthesis to augment their professional portfolio (over Spring or Summer quarters)
+- An independent internship or research project in the housing field, including, contributions to a housing blog, presentation of work to your peers, and an end-of-work synthesis to augment your professional portfolio (over Spring or Summer quarters)

 Ideal candidates will have: